Keyboard shortcuts

 Forking from the UI

-There are two ways to fork a session in the web UI:
+There are three ways to fork a session:

 • Chat header — click the Fork button in the header bar (next to Delete).
 This is visible for every session except cron sessions.